HappyValleyIO/koil/docs/docs/tutorials/gettingstarted.md

 [![Website Landing Page](images/updated-variables.png)](images/updated-variables.png)

-Hit 'CTRL + F9' to rebuild the project - and watch the browser change from the Springboard maroon/red to our new primary blue color.
+Hit 'CTRL + F9' to rebuild the project - and watch the browser change from the koil maroon/red to our new primary blue color.

 [![Website Landing Page](images/updated-primary-variable-landing-page.png)](images/updated-primary-variable-landing-page.png)

-That's just a starting point- but it lets you see how easily you can start to customize Springboard to get your application moving quickly.
+That's just a starting point- but it lets you see how easily you can start to customize koil to get your application moving quickly.
 Changing something as simple as the primary project color starts to make the project feel like *your* application, not just a template.